Contact Us for a Free Consultation (213) 542-0979

 Arraignments

-Process Of An Arraignment In California
+Arraignment Process In California

 Many people don't understand what an arraignment is, the actual process, and what significance it plays in a criminal case in LA.
 I've been doing this for twenty-five years.
 I've done thousands of arraignments on the criminal cases I've represented for my clients.
-The arraignment is the first official appearance in court for a criminal defendant,, and a lot of different things can be done.
+The arraignment is the first official appearance in court for a criminal defendant, and a lot of different things can be done.

 You're putting off entering a plea—a not-guilty plea, a guilty plea, or a no-contest plea—and you're going to review everything, talk to your client, and then decide what to do at the arraignment when you come back for the next court date.